Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 ##### PageParametersModel
 As we already know how the parse `query parameters`, we should introduce a new model that would represent the deserialized data from a query.
 For this purpose, we introduce a `PageParametersModel`.

-The `PageParametersModel` is an interface for models that stores the application state parameters parsed from the query parameters.
+The `PageParametersModel` is an interface for models that store the application state parameters parsed from the query parameters.
 This interface provides the `.toMap()` method that the application uses to serialize appropriate models to the query parameters `Map`.
 The implementers of the `PageParametersModel` should include the parameters that are specific to a `page` they relate to.
 Also, they should know how to serialize and deserialize their data using the `.toMap()` method and `.fromMap()` constructor respectively.

 The following class diagram demonstrates the general approach for creating new `PageParametersModel`s on a `CoolPageParametersModel` example: